andrewlock/NetEscapades.AspNetCore.SecurityHeaders/README.md

 - `SetDefaultPolicySelector(policySelector)`&mdash;used to choose the `HeaderPolicyCollection` applied for default requests.
 - `SetEndpointPolicySelector(policySelector)`&mdash;used to choose the `HeaderPolicyCollection` applied when an endpoint-specific named policy is selected.

-Both methods take a `Func<>` argument which is passed a context object, and must return a `HeaderPolicyCollection`.
-The `SetDefaultPolicySelector()` argument is invoked for every request, when the default policy is applied, and allows you to change the `HeaderPolicyCollection` to apply.
+Both methods take a `Func<>` argument which is passed a context object, and must return an `IReadOnlyHeaderPolicyCollection`.
+The `SetDefaultPolicySelector()` argument is invoked for every request, when the default policy is applied, and allows you to change the `IReadOnlyHeaderPolicyCollection` to apply.
 The `SetEndpointPolicySelector()` argument is only invoked when an endpoint-specific named policy is selected.

 The following code shows how to use services inside the `SetDefaultPolicySelector()` method.
 This isn't necessary, but rather shows that you can completely customise the applied headers in any way you need to.